hallamlab/TreeSAPP/README.md

 If you get a segmentation fault, try the executable in Gblocks_Linux64_0.91b.tar.Z.

 #### Genewise:
-You can either install the package with apt-get:
+On Ubuntu you can install the wise package with apt-get:
 ```
 sudo apt-get install wise
 ```